 If the DVT remains in the leg vein, it can cause a number of complications, including inflammation (phlebitis) and leg ulcers.
 However, the real danger occurs if the clot leaves the vein and travels through the circulatory system.
 A pulmonary embolism means the clot has blocked off the main artery to the lungs or one of its major branches.

 It’s estimated that around one third of people who experience a major pulmonary embolism will die.
 Life-saving treatment of pulmonary embolism includes thrombolytic (clot-busting) and anticoagulation (blood thinner) medications that dissolve the clot and restore blood flow.

 Diagnosis of DVT

-- venous ultrasound – a special type of scan
+- venous ultrasound – a type of scan

-- contrast venography – a dye is injected into the foot and special x-rays are taken of the leg veins.
+- contrast venography – a dye is injected into the foot and x-rays are taken of the leg veins

 Treatment for DVT

 - treatment with anticoagulant (blood thinning) medicines, to prevent further clotting

 - blood tests to monitor the 'stickiness' of the blood